sanjosh/smallprogs/basic/array/README.md

 1. swap using (x + y * sz)/sz = y and (x + y * sz)%sz = x
 1. quickselect - order statistics
 1. Mo's algorithm - sort queries in order and execute
+1. avoid floating point, instead store coprime
+1. count pairs in sorted by 2 pointers https://www.geeksforgeeks.org/two-pointers-technique/

+use stack of open problems  - as in max area of histogram - see karumanchi chap5,prob 24

+# secondary indices

+1. prefix sums over each range (0, i) where i = 1..N
+1. suffix Min over each (cur - N)
+1. xor
+2. count array + distinct set
+3. distance to predecessor
+4. location of predecessor
+5. value of next greater
+6. count of greater
+7. max to right or left
+8. bitmask of elements seen till here
+9. rmq

 ## trees